AI Infrastructure

 AI has entered the data center

-Spine and leaf structure
+Spine and leaf topology

 Remote Direct Memory Access over Ethernet (RoCE)